 Left: BLAKE JORGENSON/DESTINATION BC PHOTO Right: SLCC PHOTO

 Attendance at the church-run schools was compulsory and in many cases children were removed from their communities and families and forbidden to speak their traditional languages.
-Over the years more and more stories of abuse, neglect and mistreatment began to emerge until the schools were eventually closed by the Canadian government in the 1960s.
+Over the years more and more stories of abuse, neglect and mistreatment began to emerge.
+The majority of the schools were closed in the 1960s, with the last school operated by the Canadian government closing in 1996.

 “We didn’t want to focus only on the negative impacts,” says SLCC Junior Curator Alison Pascal of the Lil’wat Nation.
 Alison curated a local Squamish Lil’wat component to accompany the photographic exhibit.
 “We decided to focus on one local school, St Paul’s in North Vancouver and we highlighted the music and athletic programs.
 Boxing and Tumbling were very popular and the Buckskin Gloves Boxing Tournament is a tradition that survived the school system and is happening in different BC communities today.”

 While the history of residential schools in Canada is certain not a cheery topic the Where are the Children? exhibit has been specifically designed more to start conversations and promote public awareness than to overwhelm an audience or harsh their mellow.